67726e/git-flight-rules/README.md

 <a href="stage-in-two-commits"></a>
-### I want to add changes in one file to two different commits
+### Oh shit, I want to add changes in one file to two different commits

 `git add` will add the entire file to a commit. `git add -p` will allow to interactively select which changes you want to add.

 <a href="unstaging-edits-and-staging-the-unstaged"></a>
-### I want to stage my unstaged edits, and unstage my staged edits
+### Oh shit, I want to stage my unstaged edits, and unstage my staged edits

 This is tricky.
 The best I figure is that you should stash your unstaged edits.
 Then, reset.
 After that, pop your stashed edits back, and add them.